A View to a Kill: Filming

 On 6 October 1984, the fourth unit, headed by special effects supervisor John Richardson, began its work on the climactic fight sequence.
 At first, only a few plates constructed to resemble the Golden Gate Bridge were used.
 Later that night, shooting of the burning San Francisco City Hall commenced.
 The first actual scenes atop the bridge were filmed on 7 October 1984.

 In Paris it was planned that two stunt parachutists, B.J.
-Worth and Don Caldvedt, would undertake two jumps from a (clearly visible) platform that extended from a top edge of the Eiffel Tower.
+Worth and Don Caldvedt, would undertake two jumps from a platform that extended from a top edge of the Eiffel Tower.
 However, sufficient footage was obtained from Worth's jump, so Caldvedt was told he would not be performing his own descent.
 Caldvedt, unhappy at not being able to perform the jump, parachuted off the tower without authorisation from the City of Paris.
 He was subsequently sacked by the production team for jeopardising the continuation of filming in the city.

 Airship Industries managed a major marketing coup with the inclusion of its Skyship 500 series blimp in the film.
 At the time Airship Industries was producing a fleet of blimps which were recognisable over many capitals of the world offering tours, or advertising sponsorship deals.
 The blimp seen in the climax was then on a promotional tour of Los Angeles after its participation in the opening ceremony of the 1984 Summer Olympics.
 At that time, it had "Welcome" painted across the side of the gasbag, but was replaced by "Zorin Industries" for the film.
 During the summer of 1984, the blimp was used to advertise Fujifilm.
 In real life, inflating the airship would take up to 24 hours, but during the film it was shown to take two minutes.

 Despite filming going over schedule by two weeks, the production was completed $5 million under budget at $30 million according to John Glen.
-Filming completed on 16 January 1985.
+Filming was completed on 16 January 1985.